timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 # RRDP Repository

-In this section we will elaborate on the following recommendations:
+In this section, we will elaborate on the following recommendations:

-- Use unique hostname (do not share fate with rsync)
+  - Use a separate hostname: do not share fate with rsync or the Publication Server.
-- Use CDN if possible
+  - Use a CDN if possible
-- Use randomized paths for Snapshot and Delta Files
+  - Use randomized filenames for Snapshot and Delta Files
-- Limit size of Notification File
+  - Limit the size of the Notification File
-- Combine deltas to limit size of Notification File
+  - Combine deltas to limit the size of the Notification File
   - Timing of publication of Notification File

 ## Unique Hostname

-It is RECOMMENDED that the public RRDP Repository URIs use a hostname that is different from both the [@!RFC8181] service_uri used by publishers, and the hostname used in rsync URIs (sia_base).
+It is RECOMMENDED that the public RRDP Repository URIs use a hostname different from both the [@!RFC8181] service_uri used by publishers, and the hostname used in rsync URIs (`sia_base`).

 Using a unique hostname will allow the operator to use dedicated infrastructure and/or a Content Delivery Network for its RRDP content without interfering with the other functions.

 ## Content Delivery Network

 If possible, it is strongly RECOMMENDED that a Content Delivery Network is used to serve the RRDP content.
-Care MUST BE taken to ensure that the Notification File is not cached for longer than 5 minutes, unless the back-end RRDP Repository is unavailable, in which case it is RECOMMENDED that stale files are served.
+Care MUST BE taken to ensure that the Notification File is not cached for longer than 1 minute unless the back-end RRDP Repository is unavailable, in which case it is RECOMMENDED that stale files are served.

-If a CDN is used, then it is likely that it will cache 404s for files that are not found on the back-end server.
-Because of this the Publication Server SHOULD use randomized, unpredictable, paths for Snapshot and Delta Files to avoid that the CDN can be tricked into caching such 404s for future updates.
+When using a CDN, it will likely cache 404s for files not found on the back-end server.
+Because of this, the Publication Server SHOULD use randomized, unpredictable paths for Snapshot and Delta Files to avoid the CDN caching such 404s for future updates.

-Alternatively, the Publication Server can clear the CDN cache for any new files that it publishes.
+Alternatively, the Publication Server can delay writing the notification file for this duration or clear the CDN cache for any new files it publishes.

 ## Limit Size Notification File